 This legal digest provides the background on multimodal or intermodal facilities.
-The history of the laws, rules, and regulations in this area are provided, as well as case studies to assist airport operators in understanding and navigating the contains the of medicandid described.
+The history of the laws, rules, and regulations in this area are provided, as well as case studies to assist airport operators in understanding and navigating the countersity of multimodal developments.